-I know there are many different models to develop science teachers but below are a few tangible strategies that I have seen work best.
+There are many different models to develop science teachers but below are a few tangible strategies that I have seen work really well.
 They all rely on feedback.
 Great CPD has to start with science teachers getting feedback on their practice from their peers, experts and students.
-This feedback, if constructive, should then motivate self-improvement – we are ultimately responsible for developing ourselves, we just need some help in knowing how to do this.
+This feedback, if constructive and supportive, should then motivate self-improvement – we are ultimately responsible for developing ourselves, we just need some help in knowing how to do this.

 1. Complete past exam questions: feedback from an exam paper

-I know this sounds a really uninspiring place to start, but completing a past exam paper can be some of the best subject PD you can get.
+I know this sounds a really uninspiring place to start, but completing a past exam paper can be some of the best subject PD you can get – especially if you have the opportunity to discuss your answers with an expert.
 Why?
 Well, it does a couple of things.
 Firstly, it helps new teachers to see exactly what aspects of cells, atoms, forces etc are going to be assessed.
 Secondly, the mark schemes help teachers develop subject knowledge as marking points describe a basic model of progression, braking complex ideas down into discrete steps.
 Thirdly, and perhaps most importantly, the exam paper shows teachers what they do and do not know – this can be a powerful message that you need to improve your own subject knoweldge.
-It’s not OK not to know what you want your students to know, and to do nothing about it.

 2. In lesson coaching: feedback from a more knowledgable other